kunyuan827/kunyuan827.github.io/index.md

 <!-- - [06/2024] 正在招收2024年暑期实习生. 项目简介及要求请参看该 [文档](https://github.com/kunyuan827/kunyuan827.github.io/raw/master/resources/SummerIntern.pdf).  -->

+- [09/2024] One paper is accepted to NeurIPS 2024.
+Congratulations to my student Shuchen Zhu, Boao Kong, and all collaborators!
+  * *SPARKLE: A Unified Single-Loop Primal-Dual Framework for Decentralized Bilevel Optimization* <br>

+- [09/2024] I will be teaching a course on *[Optimization for Deep Learning](./DLOpt2024)* in 2024 Fall.

 - [06/2024] I will give a 3-hour tutorial on *Efficient Optimization for Deep Learning* at *[Fudan University](https://www.fudan.edu.cn/)* on June 8th.
 Please check the *[slides](./talks)*.

 - [05/2024] I will teach a short summer course titled *Efficient Optimization for Large Language Models* at *[Beijing Jiaotong University](https://www.bjtu.edu.cn/)* from July 7th to July 9th.
 It will be a condensed mix of my two regular classes *[Optimization for Deep Learning](./dlopt2023/)* and *[Large Language Models in Decision Intelligence](./llm2024)*.
 The syllabus is coming soon.